 What Is Rest Guilt and Why Does It Matter?

-From a psychological perspective, rest is not just a physical state — it’s an emotional and nervous system experience.
+From a psychological perspective, rest is not just a physical state, it’s an emotional and nervous system experience.
 For rest to truly happen, your body and brain need to feel safe enough to let go.

 But if you’ve learned — consciously or unconsciously — that your worth is tied to productivity, or that rest is “lazy,” your nervous system might interpret rest as a threat rather than a relief.
+This is especially common in people with:

 -